-Upon successful completion of an approved nurse practitioner program, Master's and Advanced Certificate graduates must apply for certification and registration as a nurse practitioner in order to use the title and practice in New York.
+Upon successful completion of an approved nurse practitioner program, Master's and Advanced Certificate graduates must apply for certification and registration as a nurse practitioner to use the title and practice in New York.
 The application forms for certification and registration, are available online by contacting the Division of Professional Licensing Services.
 See Appendix E for additional information on the process.

-The State Education Department Office of the Professions Division of Professional Licensing Services Nurse Practitioner Unit 89 Washington Avenue Albany, NY 12234-1000 Phone: (518) 474-3817 ext.
-270 Fax: (518)-402-5354 Email: opunit3@mail.nysed.gov www.op.nysed.gov
+The State Education Department Office of the Professions

+Division of Professional Licensing Services Nurse Practitioner Unit 89 Washington Avenue Albany, NY 12234-1000 Phone: (518) 474-3817 ext.
+270 Fax: (518)-402-5354 Email

-Master's and Advanced Certificate graduates who plan to practice in other states must contact the appropriate state regulatory agency to complete the necessary requirements.
-Contact information (web site, address, phone number) for all the state agencies is available at the National Council for State Boards of Nursing web site: https://www.ncsbn.org/index.htm
+Master's and Advanced Certificate graduates who plan to practice in other states must contact the appropriate state regulatory agency to complete the requirements.
+Contact information (website, address, phone number) for all the state agencies are available at the National Council for State Boards of Nursing website.